 Files (e.g. images, documents)

 Files are held on Microsoft Azure Storage accounts.
 Specifically Zone Redundant Storage (ZRS).
-In summary this means that data is replicated across 3 physically separate storage clusters within the EU zone.
+In summary this means that data is replicated across 3 physically separate storage clusters within the European zone.
 This ensures data is preserved in the case of normal outage/failures and natural disaster.

 You can read more about Azure Storage Backup here:

 Databases (all other structured data)

 We use Microsoft Azure SQL databases.
 Databases are backed up to encrypted backups automatically by Microsoft using Zone Redundant Storage.
 We augment this using Microsoft's Long Term Backup Retention to keep weekly snapshots for up to 3 months.
 These snapshots are held on separate ZRS storage accounts (see files).

 You can read more about Azure SQL backup here: